bitcoin-s/bitcoin-s/docs/secp256k1/add-to-jni.md

    ./configure --host=x86_64-w64-mingw32 --enable-experimental --enable-module_ecdh --enable-jni && make clean && make CFLAGS="-std=c99"
    ```

+   There may be some errors that can be ignored:
+      - `Could not determine the host path corresponding to`
+      - `redeclared without dllimport attribute: previous dllimport ignored`

 3. Copy binaries into bitcoin-s natives for your system

    You have now built the C binaries for your JNI bindings for your operating system and you should now find your operating system's directory in `bitcoin-s/secp256k1jni/natives` and replace its contents with the contents of `secp256k1/.libs` (which contains the compiled binaries).